 You must pick your battles and realize which difficult situation is worth fighting for and which is not.
 There are times where you must stand up for yourself and be assertive about your opinions and actions—in such situations, collect your thoughts, and by all means arm yourself with the right logic and reasoning to support your cause.

-But most arguments that we’ve had, we know we could’ve avoided had we not been defensive, taken things personally when it wasn’t required and simply put ourselves in the spotlight.
+But most arguments that we’ve had, we know we could’ve avoided had we not been defensive, taken things personally when it wasn’t required, and simply put ourselves in the spotlight.

-Engaging in an argument only causes you stress, increases your blood pressure, some triggers may even make you anxious and causes a lot of damage to your mental health—it is just not worth participating in.
-Know when to let things go and when it is not worth your time, energy and mental space.
+Engaging in an argument only causes you to stress, increases your blood pressure, some triggers may even make you anxious and causes a lot of damage to your mental health—it is just not worth participating in.
+Know when to let things go and when it is not worth your time, energy, and mental space.